Can You Weld Rusty Metal? Problems and Best Options

 Rust will prevent the electricity’s normal flow between the working (or grounding) clamp and the electrode.
 As a result, you are going to have trouble starting the arc.
 If the rust is too thick, the arc may not start at all.

 4. Unstable arc and spatter

-When you weld, the impurities will give you an unstable arc, resulting in increased sparks and spatter.
+When you weld, rust will give you an unstable arc, resulting in increased sparks and spatter.
 Furthermore, it would feel like you are welding with lower amperage.